jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter/task.md

 There are a few important things to note:

 1. `data` is optional.
-If you do not provide it, `x` and `y` must be collections containing data.
+If we do not provide it, `x` and `y` must be collections containing data.
-2. You can only specify the `data` parameter as a keyword argument.
+2. We can only specify the `data` parameter as a keyword argument.
-3. You must specify the `x` and `y` parameters as positional arguments.
+3. We must specify the `x` and `y` parameters as positional arguments.

 While using Matplotlib, we recommend passing any other arguments as keyword arguments.
 For example: `plt.scatter("column_x", "column_y", data=my_data, some_argument="some_value")`.